Eight channels out.

 Every one alertable.

-If a job needs to tell a human something — a success report, a failure page, a "file arrived" heads-up — InTouch has eight channels to send it on.
 Five ship on every edition (Email, Slack, Discord, Telegram, SMS — the ones an individual or small team can stand up without an org-tier business account).
 Three business-account channels activate on Department and Enterprise (WhatsApp, Microsoft Teams, LINE — each requires Meta Business, a Microsoft 365 tenant, or a LINE Official Account).
-All audit-logged, all credential-vaulted, all throttled and retried on failure.
+All audit-logged, all credential-vaulted — the tokens live in the AES-256 vault, referenced by name, never pasted into a job, never exposed even to the AI itself.
+All throttled and retried on failure.

 What Actually Sends